alexandergall/bf-sde-nixpkgs/README.md

 attribute set), which is assigned to the variable `packet-broker`.
 This particular invocation uses a subset of the [arguments expected by the `buildP4Program` function](#buildP4Program).
-The most important input is the `packet-borker` Git repository, which is downloaded at build-time using the [`fetchFromGithub`](https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers) utility function.
+The most important input is the `packet-broker` Git repository, which is downloaded at build-time using the [`fetchFromGithub`](https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers) utility function.

+The `platform` argument selects the platform for which to build the program (`accton_wedge100bf_32x` in this case).
+This determines which BSP has to be included in the runtime environment.

 The `requiredKernelModule` argument indicates to the function that this P4 program requires the `bf_kpkt` kernel module to be present when the program is started.
 However, the resulting package does not contain that module.
-As explained earlier, this is because the module must be compiled for the system on which the program will be run rather than ther kernel on which the package is built.
+As explained earlier, this is because the module must be compiled for the system on which the program will be run rather than the kernel on which the package is built.

 In typical Nix-style, the package created by `buildP4Program` has the capability to create a new package containing the required kernel